AdamHing/RobloxAFKBots/README.md

 There might be some issues with the accounts since I did make them public so you might need to make some bot accounts yourself.

+# FYI
+This app only works on Windows